Thambi (2019 film): Production

 In February 2019, it was announced that Karthi and Jyothika would be sharing screen space together for the first time under the direction of Jeethu Joseph.
 Later, Govind Vasantha and R. D. Rajasekhar were confirmed to be the film's music director and cinematographer respectively.

 Principal photography began in mid April 2019.
 The film was completed in a single schedule.
 It was shot extensively in Palakkad, Goa, Coimbatore, and Ooty.
-The film's title revealed to be Thambi on 15 November 2019.
+The film's title was revealed to be Thambi on 15 November 2019.

 Music

 The soundtrack is composed by Govind Vasantha, and the audio rights of the film were acquired by Lahari Music.
 The audio launch of this film was held at Sathyam Cinemas, Chennai on 30 November 2019, in the presence of Jyothika, Karthi and Suriya, who attended the event as the chief guest, along with the film's cast and crew.
 The album features four tracks with an instrumental theme music, and the lyrics for the songs were written by Vivek and Karthik Netha.

 The Times of India, reviewed it as "the album is a treat to ears, with each song having a refreshing musical touch."